 This chapter will evaluate the correlation between change management and the employee and/or management behaviors detrimental to the wellbeing of those individuals and the overall productivity and efficiency of an organization.
 The potential relationship between change and organizational behaviors, the effects of change on the wellbeing of individuals, the well-documented resistance to change would analyzed as well as potential techniques that managers, consultants and HR departments could implement to minimize the detrimental influence of organizational change on the wellbeing of individuals.
 The traumatic effects of change on the employee, both physical and psychological effects would be included in this chapter.
 These effects on the wellbeing of employees have been correlated to diminishing job satisfaction, increased absenteeism and turnover, reduced productivity and effectiveness and overall lower engagement with the organization.
 The chapter will include the introduction and brief analysis of organizational change and effectiveness models in particular the Burke-Litwin Model.

 Gallego, Juan Maria, "Organizational trauma and change management" (2017).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 427.